rbi-mtm/rbi-mtm.github.io/content/teaching/ams25/index.md

 Before the school, we will provide each participant with a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) (VM), containing all the software necessary to follow the hands-on sessions.

-The participants will then be able to execute all exercies on their own laptops.
+The participants will then be able to execute all exercises on their own laptops.

 {{% callout note %}}
 To participate in the hands-on sessions, you need to bring your own laptop.
 If you do not have a laptop and wish to attend the hands-on sessions, send an email to <Juraj.Ovcar@irb.hr>.
 {{% /callout %}}

 # Organization
 ---